YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

 -------------
 3. (5 Pts.)
 Describe your method and report you findings in your report for each of the implementations (greyscale and color) in assignemnt.
+  - Your report should accompany your code.
+  - Include a word/pdf file in the repository.
   - In your report also decribe the following points

     a.
 What are the parameters that influence your algorithm?
 Explain their effect?